KalebClark/InfoWindow/README.md

 ### Setup python modules
 Run `pip install -r requirements.txt`.
 This should install all required modules.
 I stuck to basic standard modules for ease of installation.

+#### Google Calendar API
+You will need to install the google python calendar api.
+This is a little confusing, but if you [click here](https://developers.google.com/calendar/quickstart/python) and follow the install instructions up through "Step 2" you should be on your way!

 ## Configuration
 You will need to configure a few things such as API Keys and location.
 Copy config.json-sample to config.json.
 Edit config.json to add your api keys and other information.